Home UiO Faculty of Social Sciences Department of Social Anthropology

 In the project 'Newcomers to the farm', we address these and other questions by focusing on the 'wild' and the farmed.

-In Tana, Northern Norway, which is one of the largest salmon rivers in Northern Europe, postdoc Gro Ween looks at fishing practices along different parts of the river.
-In West Norway, in the region where experimental salmon farming started more than 30 years ago, professors Marianne Lien and John Law explore current forms of domestication.
-In both locations we are working ethnographically, through long-term fieldwork among people, salmon and their technologies.
+In Tana, Northern Norway, which is one of the largest salmon rivers in Northern Europe, postdoc Gro Ween has looked at fishing practices along different parts of the river.
+In West Norway, in the region where experimental salmon farming started more than 30 years ago, professors Marianne Lien and John Law have explored current forms of domestication.
+In both locations we have worked ethnographically, through long-term fieldwork among people, salmon and their technologies.

-Our fieldwork involves visits to fieldwork sites in the period 2009 to 2012.
-We also work comparatively, in collaboration with scholars from both the natural and the social sciences.
+Our fieldwork involved visits to fieldwork sites in the period 2009 to 2012.
+We have also worked - and continue to work - comparatively, in collaboration with scholars from both the natural and the social sciences.

 Objectives